 9. Get Sporty!

-Kayaking and parapente are just two of the sports that are popular in the Costa Tropical.
+Kayaking, scuba diving and parapente are just a few of the sports that are popular in the Costa Tropical.
 Salobreña, like the other nearby towns, has its fair share of companies that will cater to all of your sporting needs.

 **Kayaking near Salobreña